Jaguo415/Lending-Club-Default-Neural-net/README.md

 ## RAW CODE IN Lending_Club_NN_Analysis.ipynb

 ## Data Summary
 This data was comprised of the following features: credit.policy: 1 if the customer meets the credit underwriting criteria of LendingClub.com, and 0 otherwise.
+In other words Binary classification

 purpose: The purpose of the loan (takes values "credit_card", "debt_consolidation", "educational", "major_purchase", "small_business", and "all_other").